-As at 30 June 2020, the Company had filed its zakat returns with the General Authority of Zakat and Tax ("GAZT") for all years up to 2018.
-Zakat return for 2019 was submitted subsequently on 6 July 2020.
+As at 30 September 2020, the Company had filed its zakat returns with the General Authority of Zakat and Tax ("GAZT") for all years up to 2019.

 In November 2019, the GAZT issued the zakat and withholding tax assessments for the years 2014 and 2015 amounting to SR 7.2 million.
 The Company submitted the appeal letters against the above GAZT assessments which GAZT accepted.
 Accordingly, the Company adjusted the previously kept additional zakat provision of SR 3.6 million for the said years.